Survivors' Staircase

-The Survivors' Staircase was the last visible remaining original structure above ground level at the World Trade Center site.
-It was originally an outdoor flight of granite-clad stairs and two escalators which connected Vesey Street to the World Trade Center's Austin J. Tobin Plaza.
-During the September 11 attacks, the stairs served as an escape route for hundreds of evacuees from 5 World Trade Center, a 9-floor building adjacent to the Twin Towers.
-The staircase is now an important feature of the National September 11 Memorial & Museum.
+The Survivors' Staircase is a granite and concrete staircase that was the last visible remaining original structure above ground level at the World Trade Center site.
+It was originally an outdoor flight of stairs and two escalators, which connected Vesey Street to the World Trade Center's Austin J. Tobin Plaza.
+During the September 11 attacks, the stairs were an escape route for hundreds of evacuees from 5 World Trade Center, a 9-floor building adjacent to the Twin Towers.
+The staircase was moved from its original location in 2008, and in 2010 it became part of the National September 11 Memorial & Museum.